gadingnst/gading.dev/src/contents/now/en.md

 Working full-time as a [Software Engineer](https://www.google.com/search?q=what+is+software+engineer+do) at [AI Company](https://www.google.com/search?q=what+is+ai+company).

 #### ☕️ Activities
-- Investing, and Learning Cryptocurrency
+- Managing and experimenting with self-hosted homelab infrastructure (Kubernetes K3s & Standalone LXC on Proxmox VE).
+- Learning system architecture, networking, and Infrastructure as Code (IaC) automation using Terraform.
 - Exploring & Learning new technologies, including AI, Blockchain/Web3, and some technology stuff from the internet.
 - Social Media, gaming, coding, listening music, reading and blogging for fun.
 - Making quality time with the people closest to me every weekend.